AhmedElgarnousy/Advanced_ES_Diploma/Notes/01_Arch_Interfacing_Part1/07_RCC.md

 - Used for
   - clock cascading: series of MCUs works with the same clock source
   - synchronous communication protocol like USART.
-- FROM Nucleo-64 User Manual
+- From Nucleo-64 User Manual
   - OSC clock supply
   <p align="center">
     <img width="80%" height="50%" src="../imgs/RCC4.JPG">